skip to navigation skip to content

 • How, when and why are new ventures created?
 And how can they be a force for social good as well as economic value generation?

 There are several distinguishing features that make the OTIS PhD pathway at Cambridge Judge Business School unique.
-This pathway has been designed to prepare students to conduct independent, high-calibre research in the OTIS field and to pursue an academic career as a faculty member at a major university.
+This pathway has been designed to prepare students to conduct independent, high-calibre research in the OTIS field and to pursue an academic career as a faculty member at a highly regarded, research-led university.

-• Close research collaborations: The core feature of the programme is the close collaboration between our faculty members and doctoral students.
+The core feature of the programme is the close collaboration between our faculty members and doctoral students.
 You will work with the faculty on joint research projects for presentation at top international conferences and for publication in leading academic journals.
 Our faculty members maintain research collaborations with students long after they have graduated.
-Our faculty have served as associate editors and on the editorial boards of leading academic journals, in addition to regularly publishing in these journals.
+Our faculty have served as associate and senior editors and on the editorial boards of leading academic journals, in addition to regularly publishing in these journals.
 These experiences will help you ensure your work is tailored for academic impact.

-• Connections with renowned scholars and schools around the world: You can interact and collaborate closely with leading scholars from around the world through our active research seminars and renowned visiting scholar programmes.
-The school also offers student exchange programmes, which will enable you to spend part of your PhD programme at a top international school of your choice.
+You can interact and collaborate closely with leading scholars from around the world through our active research seminars and renowned visiting scholar programmes.
+The Business School also helps to support student exchange programmes, which will enable you to spend part of your PhD programme at a top international school of your choice.
 Our students have visited renowned institutions such as Wharton, Oxford and London Business School as part of the PhD programme.

 Michael Barrett researches digital innovation in diverse settings, including university-based ecosystems, healthcare, and banking.
 He draws primarily on practice-based theories for understanding digital innovation and transformation.
 He has also developed rhetorical strategies for understanding IT diffusion, and deploys longitudinal case study research using interpretive and mixed-methods approaches.